-- The fee may be given to the inspector by check or the fee and application may be mailed to ODA.
+- The fee may be given to the inspector by check or money order.
+Payment by credit card is also available.

 The inspector will give you the approval inspection report and receipt (if the fees were received by the inspector).
 Your license will be mailed to you and should arrive in 6-8 weeks.

 - Licenses issued by the Food Safety Program expire on June 30 following the date of issuance.
 A notice reminding you to renew your license will be sent to your mailing address prior to this date.

 - Your license enables you to register with the Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program.

 Plan review application can be submitted by a business along with their plans.
 Food establishment plan review